Near future

 Clearup, a device already approved by the FDA, is designed to relieve discomfort and provide a long-term solution instead of taking pills every time the season changes.

-Gently emits microcurrent waves when you swipe the gadget over the affected area to reduce pain and keep everything clean for up to 6 hours.
-This is especially useful if you are dealing with chronic rhinitis or allergies that last for a year, which means you are taking a lot less medication.
+It gently emits microcurrent waves when you slide the gadget over the affected area to reduce pain and keep everything clean for up to 6 hours.
+This is especially helpful if you're dealing with chronic rhinitis or allergies that last a year, which means taking a lot less medications.

-A ClearUp study shows that 72% of users got relief after using the device, and 82% preferred it over medications or other medical innovations.
-It also eliminates the hassle of constantly having to clean or sterilize nasal sprays and other aerosol tools.
+A study by ClearUp shows that 72% of users achieved relief after using the device, and 82% preferred it over medications or other medical innovations.
+It also eliminates the hassle of having to constantly clean or sterilize nasal sprays and other aerosol tools.

 Intake, free nose with magnets